This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 SEC PENALIZES DEUTSCHE BANK $9.5 MILLION FOR FAILING TO SAFEGUARD RESEARCH INFORMATION

-Corporate Transactional Law, NewsThe SEC announced today that Deutsche Bank Securities agreed to pay a $9.5 million penalty for failing to properly safeguard nonpublic information generated by its research analysts.
+Corporate Transactional, NewsThe SEC announced today that Deutsche Bank Securities agreed to pay a $9.5 million penalty for failing to properly safeguard nonpublic information generated by its research analysts.
 Deutsche Bank also published an improper research report and failed to properly preserve and provide certain electronic records sought by the SEC during its investigation.

 SEC RECORDS RELEASE SHOWS NEAR UNANIMITY IN BRINGING ACTIONS